microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 ![The agent creation wizard in Copilot Studio with the command to switch to "Configure" mode highlighted.](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/create-agent-00.png)

-Once you are in the **Configure** panel, define your new agent with the following settings:
+Once you are in the **Configure** panel, define your new agent with the following settings (you can copy and paste the values):

 - **Name**: